« Comment on the Forum | Main | Deuteroproto in Luke 6:1 »

 All of these uses are based on an improper understanding of the imagery.
 First, the interpretation is based on bad theology.
 The idea that Jesus brought grace to replace the legalistic Jewish Law is false.
 Jesus was Jewish and intended to affirm the Law and fulfill it; not abolish and destroy it (Matt 5:17-18).
 The Law was good and gracious, and this parable must not be thought to say anything different.

 A proper understanding of the imagery helps support the Jewish Laws and traditions.
 Like the old clothes of verse 36, old wineskins were quite valuable.
 Nobody would throw out old clothes, and nobody would dream of discarding old wineskins.
 To the contrary, old wineskins were often more valuable than new.
 They were often coated on the inside with pitch or tar, which made them watertight containers for storing almost anything.
-There is evidence of old wineskins being used to store and transport water, oil, grain, and even important documents.
+There is evidence of old wineskins being used to store and transport water, oil, grain, important documents, and even more old wine (Young 1995:157).
 Just because new wine does not get put into old wineskins, does not mean that the old wineskins are worthless and should be discarded.
 Rather, Jesus affirms the value of both old and new wineskins, and points out that each has its proper function.
 Using an old wineskin in a way it should not be used (to ferment new wine) will destroy the valuable wineskin and the ruin the wine.

 Used in this way, Jesus is once again affirming the traditional method of making disciples by the Pharisees and John, and the types of disciples they gather around them.
 He is not saying their way should be discarded.
 In fact, He is actually praising their ways and disciples by equating them to the valuable and useful old wineskins.
 Why does Jesus need new wineskins?
 Because He has new wine (discussed in v 39).
 The new wine is like the new clothes.
 Jesus has a new way of training disciples.
 Since this is so, Jesus cannot use the old type wineskin, that is, the old type of disciple that fits the traditional discipleship pattern.
 Jesus needs a new type of disciple to fill with His new discipleship methods.

 If the first picture of this parable is in response to the question of verse 33 about why Jesus trains His disciples the way He does, this second picture of the parable is in response to the question in verse 30 about who Jesus has chosen as His disciples.
 Since Jesus has a new way of training disciples (v 36), Jesus needs new vessels to start with.
-He cannot use the traditional type of disciple, the educated, morally upright, respected individual—as valuable and as wonderful as such people are—they would not be able to wrap their mind around what Jesus was trying to do.
+He cannot use the traditional type of disciple, the educated, morally upright, respected individual—as valuable and as wonderful as such people are—they would not be able to wrap their minds around what Jesus was trying to do.
 The first picture showed that the way of Jesus is full of joy and celebration.
 This second picture includes that idea, but also shows that this way of Jesus is open and available to all people, even those other Rabbis would reject.

 5:39.
 The third picture in this parable has proven the most difficult to fit into the traditional understanding of this passage.
 The first picture was about the new clothes, and the second about new wineskins.
 This third picture is about new wine.
 Jesus says that no one, having drunk old wine, immediately desires new; for he says, “The old is better.”
 This verse is confusing at first because it is true that the old wine tastes better.
 Everybody knows that wine gets better with age, and this was true in Jesus’ day, as it is in ours.
 Ecclesiasticus 9:10b reads, “As new wine, so is a new friend; if it becomes old, thou shalt drink it with gladness.”
+Of course, at that time, wine was considered old after three years (Lightfoot 1989:78).

 The reason for the confusion is because of the traditional understanding of verses 38-38.
 If Jesus is bringing superior clothes and superior wineskins, then shouldn’t He also have superior wine?
 But since old wine is better, does this mean that the new wine of Jesus in inferior?

 The second solution focuses in on the word old (Gk. palaios) and retranslates it as “former,” then draws a parallel between this passage and the first miracle of Jesus in John 2:1-10 where He turns water in wine.
 There, when the steward tastes the wine that came from water, he exclaims that while most people serve the best wine first, Jesus has saved the best wine for last.
-Seeing a similar idea here, verse 39 is understood as saying that the wine Jesus brings is superior, even though it follows the older, or former, wine.
+Seeing a similar idea here, verse 39 is understood as saying that the wine Jesus brings is superior, even though it follows the older, or former, wine (cf. Wenham 1989:35).

 Third, some focus in the word drunk (Gk. piōn) and understand the verse as saying that once a person has become drunk on old wine, they don’t really want more (“new”) wine, for they are already drunk.
 The old is good enough, and it accomplished its purpose.
 They’ll stick with what has worked.
 This imagery fits with the fact that Jesus is at a party where some of the participants may well have become drunk.